 The opposite situation, when near term futures are more expensive and futures curve is downward sloping, is called backwardation.

 Backwardation is less frequent than contango in VIX futures, but not uncommon.
 It typically occurs when the spot VIX index spikes and the market expects volatility to decrease again in the future.

 In general, a futures curve is often called “term structure”, but it really displays the term structure of the futures market.
 In case of the VIX, this might be a bit confusing, because there is another concepts of VIX term structure which is different from (and unrelated to) VIX futures.

 This other VIX term structure is calculated from prices of S&P 500 index options, just like the VIX index itself.
 In fact, the VIX index (which measures implied volatility of S&P 500 options with target maturity of 30 days) is just one of the points on the VIX term structure.
 The other points measure implied volatility of S&P 500 options in the same way as the VIX index does, only with different maturities.
 You can find a detailed explanation of VIX term structure here.

 VIX Futures Curve Data

-The data for VIX futures curve – daily settlement prices of individual VIX futures contracts – is available for free on the official website of CBOE (Chicago Board Options Exchange – the exchange which owns and calculates the VIX and operates trading in its derivatives).
+The data needed for the VIX futures curve (daily prices of individual VIX futures contracts) is available for free on the official website of CBOE (Chicago Board Options Exchange – the exchange which owns and calculates the VIX and operates trading in its derivatives).
 Direct link: http://cfe.cboe.com/data/CFEMktStat.aspx (CFE is CBOE Futures Exchange).

 The data for VIX term structure (based on S&P500 option prices) is also available on CBOE website: http://www.cboe.com/data/volatilityindexes/volatilityindexes.aspx